Louis Pio: Activist for Socialism

 Pio is known for his tactical skill in employing strikes.
 He argued that three conditions must be met before a strike could be initiated: a majority of the strikers must be members of the International; there must be sufficient funds to sustain the strikers; and strikes must not occur simultaneously in more than one trade.
 These tactics brought workers concrete gains in the form of higher wages, and were the primary reason for the rapid growth in membership achieved by the international worker's association for Denmark beginning in late 1871.

 On 4 May 1872 Pio, Brix, and Geleff were arrested for calling a public workers' meeting, in defiance of a government prohibition against such meetings.
 Widespread disturbances followed their arrest.
 Pio was sentenced to five years imprisonment.
 He was cultivated as a martyr by the socialist movement, and continued to write articles which were smuggled from prison and published in Socialisten.
 Released early, he reestablished himself as the movement's leader in 1875.
 The movement had become increasingly popular, and the newspaper, now called Social Demokraten had a wide circulation.
 But the movement became increasingly unhappy over Pio's authoritarian leadership style.
 In 1877, he left Denmark, to the great indignation of Danish socialists, who discovered that he had been bribed by the police to leave the country.

-He traveled to Smoky Hill River, Kansas, to found a socialist colony, which soon failed because of the lack of agricultural expertise among the colonists.
+He, his wife (they married after arrival) and child emigrated to the U.S. They settled at Smoky Hill River, Kansas, where he founded a socialist colony.
+This soon failed because of the lack of agricultural expertise among the colonists.

 He moved to Chicago, Illinois, where he lived in poverty, working at odd jobs.
-In 1878, he founded Den Nye Tid, a Danish- and Norwegian-language socialist newspaper that ceased operations in 1884 and which he edited for only a few months.
+In 1878, he founded Den Nye Tid, a Danish- and Norwegian-language socialist newspaper, which he edited for only a few months.
+It was in operation until 1884.

 Pio died on 27 June 1894.